SphericalKat/lithograph/posts/27-05-22_Tools-of-the-Trade:-Declarative-DNS-with-dnscontrol.md

 It was created by StackOverflow to manage their own domains, and was subsequently open-sourced for the rest of us (Thanks StackOverflow!).

-It lets you _declare_ your DNS recordings using a JavaScript-ish DSL (domain specific language); for example:
+It lets you _declare_ your DNS records using a JavaScript-ish DSL (domain specific language); for example:

 ![Example of a DNS configuration using dnscontrol](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ofqaevh7g2vd0d1xidrp.png)